Science-Alive/Science-Alive.github.io/_posts/tis-the-season-to-code/2025-10-22-getting-started.md

 If you're curious about a website's IP Address, we can use tools like the site below to see: https://www.site24x7.com/tools/find-ip-address-of-web-site.html

-However, I'm sure most of us don't navigate the web using IP addresses, that would be very impressive if you do.
+However, we don't navigate the web using IP addresses.
 Instead of typing in 142.250.217.78 into the browser's search bar, we would put www.google.com.
 This is what we call a domain name.
 Domain names and IP Addresses are connected using **DNS (Domain Name System)**, and this is what allows our web navigation as we know it.

 A domain name is something can be purchased and there are multiple sites to do so.
-If you have a website name that you'd like to reserve, you can go to a site like  [https://www.namecheap.com/](namecheap) and see how much that would cost.
+If you have a website name that you'd like to reserve, you can go to a site like [namecheap](https://www.namecheap.com/) to see how much that would cost.

 ### Technologies that run the Web
 As complex as the internet has become, beneath it all there are 3 technologies that are the pillars of the digital landscape.